 - 2021: Winner in 8 (3,12) [14 Runners]

-The course which has produced the most winners of the Empire Rose Stakes is Caulfield; there have been a total of 6 winners of this race who ran at Caulfield last time out.
+The course which has produced the most winners of the Empire Rose Stakes is Caulfield; there have been a total of 5 winners of this race who ran at Caulfield last time out.
+The next best course, which has produced the second most winners, is Randwick; there have been a total of 3 winners of this race who ran at Randwick last time out.

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Empire Rose Stakes; that stallion, Savabeel, has produced 2 winners (2024,2018).
+Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Empire Rose Stakes; that stallion is Sebring, who has failed to produce a winner from 6 runners.

 Looking at the winning odds over the last 10 renewals, the biggest-priced winner was Shout The Bar in 2020, winning for Gai Waterhouse & Adrian Bott at odds of 30/1 under the guidance of Damien Oliver.
 Looking at the runners at the head of the market over the last 10 renewals, there have been 3 winning favourites in the race.
-Whilst we wait for the 2025 Empire Rose Stakes, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Before placing your bet on the 2026 Empire Rose Stakes, head over to see which runners the best racing tipsters are tipping today.
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the Empire Rose Stakes

-Many trainers will target races to use as prep races before coming to the Empire Rose Stakes.
+Many trainers target races as preparation for the Empire Rose Stakes.
 These are the races which the recent winners ran in before coming here:

 | Info | Last Race |